tmpethick/thesis-code/README.md

 ## Installation

+_Note: Because `data.zip` is a big file (~2 GB) you will need to install [Git LFS](https://help.github.com/en/articles/installing-git-large-file-storage) to clone the repository._

 ```
 conda create -n sgp python=3.6
 source activate sgp
 conda env update -f environment.yml
+unzip data.zip
 ```

 (Note: We create the environment before populating it because of a conda bug where Python 3.6 is otherwise not accessible during installation.)